quarkusio/build-reporter/README.md

 For these use cases, we also offer a GitHub Action that can be used directly in your workflows.

-See [https://github.com/quarkusio/action-build-reporter/](Action Build Reporter) for more information.
+See [Action Build Reporter](https://github.com/quarkusio/action-build-reporter/) for more information.

 ## Releasing